MizuchiLabs/mantrae/README.md

 1. Navigate to the "Routers" section in the web UI.
 1. Click "Create Router" to define a new router.
 1. Assign a name, service, and rule to the router.
-Optionally, set entrypoints, middlewares, and other advanced settings.
+Optionally, set entrypoints, middlewares, and other settings.
 1. Save your router to apply the changes.

 ### Managing Middlewares